Overview of the Canadian work permit

 Canada Work Permit fees

-There are two or three fees to pay, depending on what applies to you:
+There are two or three fees to pay when applying for your work permit, depending on what applies to you:

 - Application processing fee ($155)